LiljestromNadja/DebianLinux/h6_Based-Real_Internet.md

 ## Tehtävät
 ### x) Lue ja tiivistä.
 Tiivistelmäksi riittää muutama ranskalainen viiva per artikkeli.
 [Karvinen 2012: First Steps on a New Virtual Private Server – an Example on DigitalOcean and Ubuntu 16.04 LTS](https://terokarvinen.com/2017/first-steps-on-a-new-virtual-private-server-an-example-on-digitalocean/)

-First steps on a new Virtual Privare server:
+First steps on a new Virtual Private server:

 0. "Always use good passwords.
 Only good passwords.
 Good passwords every moment."
 1. Create a new virtual server on the service provider's site.